OPENING 10/10: A special production of Sarge and The Monkey’s Paw

 Written by Zach Braff, directed by Jared Doren

 Charlie’s birthday first goes wrong when Emma stumbles in, disrupting his suicide attempt.
-Taking this as divine intervention, Emma demands that she, Milton — a firefighter with some interesting extra-curriculars — and the bubbly Kim throw Charlie a party to convince him to keep living.
+Taking this as divine intervention, Emma demands that she, Myron — a firefighter with some interesting extra-curriculars — and the bubbly Kim throw Charlie a party to convince him to keep living.
 Throughout the course of the night, aided by flashbacks, the group learns that everyone is running from something, but in the end, life is what you make it.

 August: Osage County